drubinstein/pokerl/content/docs/chapter-3/running/index.md

 ## When to Care About the GPU

-Generating data on the CPU has generally been the bottleneck, but training and inference do occur.
+Generating data on the CPU has generally been the bottleneck, but time training and inference on the GPU takes time too.
 During the training phase, we do not run the emulator.

 The policy is currently written in PyTorch and we have taken time to improve training speed where possible.
 Over time we have looked into: